Chigwell Prep School A GSG School

 Exit

-Most parents are in it for the long haul, so it’s not unusual for children to attend aged four to 18, with entry from pre-prep to junior and junior to senior virtually automatic, though all are now reassessed at 11 (just the odd one or two are warned if school doesn’t think they will cope).
-Under a handful a year choose to leave for other schools after pre-prep or juniors.
+Most parents are in it for the long haul, so it’s not unusual for children to attend aged four to 18, with entry from pre-prep to prep and prep to senior virtually automatic, though all are now reassessed at 11 (just the odd one or two are warned if school doesn’t think they will cope).
+Under a handful a year choose to leave for other schools after pre-prep or prep.

 Our view